FieldDiTian/SeneorLab_workplace/Notification.md

-One windows if for marlin compeling
+One windows is for marlin compeling
 The other one is for python coding

 Motorcontroller is main function, with a well settled class motorcontroller.